 5.15.3 Subscription aspects

+The subscription profile may contain one or more sets of Subscribed S-NSSAI(s) per PLMN.
+In this case, each set contains only subscribed S-NSSAI(s) that are intended to be served together by the same set of network slice instances.

+NOTE: It is assumed that the operator will align the deployment of network slices in its network with the subscription information of its subscribers.

 Subscription information may contain multiple S-NSSAIs.
 One or more of the Subscribed S-NSSAIs can be marked as default S-NSSAI.
 At most eight S-NSSAIs can be marked as default S-NSSAI.
 However, the UE may subscribe to more than eight S-NSSAIs.
 If an S-NSSAI is marked as default, then the network is expected to serve the UE with the related Network Slice when the UE does not send any valid S-NSSAI to the network in a Registration Request message.

 Subscription Information for each S-NSSAI may contain multiple DNNs and one default DNN.